bondarukoleh/java_playground/info/basics.md

 ###### static
 Some methods don't depend on object state, so they need no instance of the class, so they can be static.
 - Static methods cannot use not-static state or behavior (because they don't aware of instance).
+- Non-static behavior CAN use static state and behavior.
 - You can call static methods not via class but via an instance - but this is a bad tone.
 - static variable is same for all instances of the class, it initialized when class is first time loaded, and not when an instance is created.
 Static state and behaviour lives inside a class, same and shared for all instances.
 Typically,